cjdbarlow/Part-One/pain.md

 ##Response to a Painful Stimulus
 The response to a painful stimulus requires a cascade of processes:
 * **Activation of nociceptors**
-  Respond to either mechanical, chemical, or thermal stimulation, causing membrane depolarisation.
+  Membrane depolarisation in response to stimulus.
 If the stimulus is great enough to reach the threshold potential, an action potential is generated.
-    * Upregulation of receptor sensitivity is associated with neuropathic pain

 * **Synapse in the dorsal horn**
-  Aδ and C fibres synapse with an **interneuron** in the dorsal horn.
-In addition to innervation from peripheral fibres, the interneuron receives input from **descending fibres** from the brain which can increase or decrease its sensitivity.
-This is one mechanism for descending inhibition (or sensitisation).
+  Input from both Aδ and C fibres, and descending interneurons.
+    * Descending inhibitory input reduces nociceptive transmission
+    Basis of "gate control" theory.
+Descending input increased with:
+      * Arousal
+      * Opioid receptors
+      Particularly MOP (pre- and post-synaptically).
+      * α<sub>2</sub> receptors
+      Clonidine and endogenous catecholamines.
+    * **Wide dynamic range** neurones
+    Receive afferent input from chemical, thermal, and mechanoreceptors.
+      * Typically more difficult to stimulate
+      * Important in **wind-up**
+      Mediated by NMDA agonism.
+      * Lead to secondary hyperalgesia
+      * Lead to allodynia
+      Via additional synpases to sensory neurones in lamina III and IV.
+  * Interneuron synapses with a **secondary afferent** fibre
+  Secondary afferents:

-    This interneuron then synapses with a **secondary afferent** fibre, which crosses within 1-2 vertebral segments and ascends in the spinothalamic tract.
-The secondary afferent **also receives input from descending fibres**.
+    * Cross within 1-2 vertebral segments and ascends in the spinothalamic tract
+    * Receives input from descending fibres

 * **Reflex arc**